SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Mainly historically, URLs were FOOBAR, and URNs were unique identifiers of a resource.
 Today, URNs are merely another FOOBAR, urn:

+In URLs, Reserved characters and characters outside of the URL character set need to be URL/percent-encoded

+###### origins

+Two or more URLs that share a common origin (s/h/p tuple) are same-origin, all others are cross-origin

 ###### domains

 TLD